quotentiroler/smart-on-fhir-proxy/README.md

 ⚠️ **DEVELOPMENT STATUS: Early Development Phase** ⚠️

+New development branches should start with `dev/` and create a PR to merge into `update`

 ## Project Overview

 This server intercepts requests to otherwise open FHIR servers and requires proper authorization, implementing: